eic/afterburner/README.md

 ### Afterburner algorithm

-1. AB opens *my.hepmc* file, gets beam particles and extract beam energy settings.
+1. AB opens the input file, gets beam particles and extract beam energy settings (from the first event).
-   See **beam energy settings** below.
+   See **beam energy settings** for the details below.

 2. AB awaits that there is no crossing angle between beam particles.
-To check this AB calculates a crossing angle between beams of the first event.
+To check this AB calculates a crossing angle between the beam particles.
 If the crossing angle is not zero and `--exit-ca` flag is set - AB exits; without the flag a warning is issued.

 3. AB processes events applying crossing angle and beam effects for each event.